Jackson Family Attorney

 Taking Care Of The Kids

 Many of our divorce clients also face issues involving child custody and child support, and other issues involving children.
 We offer compassionate guidance for these sensitive issues and will help resolve disputes as quickly as possible.
 Protecting your family is a top priority at our firm.

 Jackson Family Law & Divorce FAQs

 Going through a divorce, custody dispute or other family law matter can be a stressful experience, especially if you don’t know your rights or what to expect.
 Here are answers to common questions about divorce and other family law matters in Mississippi.
-If you have other questions, or if you need representation in a family law matter in Jackson, call Derek L. Hall, PLLC at 601-202-2222.
+If you have other questions, or if you need representation in a family law matter in Jackson, call Derek L. Hall, PC at 601-202-2222.

 Q. Do my spouse and I have to go to court to get divorced?
 I don’t want to fight.